Wealth Leakage Report

 Cash Flow

 What hits your bank account after operating expenses and debt service.
-(And it’s often overstated when CapEx reserves are ignored.)
+(And it’s often overstated when reserves are ignored.)

 2